hazelcast/hazelcast-reference-manual/src/replicatedmap/ReplicatedMap.md

 Replicated map nearly fully implements the `java.util.Map` interface, but it lacks the methods from `java.util.concurrent.ConcurrentMap` since there are no atomic guarantees to writes or reads.

+### Example Replicated Map Code

+Here is an example of replicated map code.
+The HazelcastInstance `getReplicatedMap` methods gets the replicated map, and the replicated map `put` creates map entries.

 ```java
 import com.hazelcast.core.Hazelcast;